C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 - [x] ``problem-data-generation``: example polynomial system data. <br />

 ## Dependencies:
+(We are going to release a new version independent of MAGMA library) <br />
 (1) CMake 3.14 or higher <br />
 (2) MAGMA 2.6.1 or higher <br />
 (3) CUDA 9.0 or higher <br />